lucylow/Martha_Stewart/README.md

    * Generates profits at a speed and frequency that is impossible for a human trader
    * **Makes trading more systematic** by ruling out human emotions
 * Physics background
   * In finance world, **time scales of nanoseconds/speed of light are important**:
-  * Example, in high frequency trading, one-hundredth of a microsecond is enough time for most HFT trade decisions and executions
+  * Example, in high frequency trading, one-hundredth of a microsecond is enough time for most HFT trade decisions and executions and three milliseconds is an eternity to  high frequency trading firms
   * [Ex.
 Goldman Sachs is spending $100 million to shave milliseconds off stock trades](https://www.cnbc.com/2019/08/01/goldman-spending-100-million-to-shave-milliseconds-off-stock-trades.html)
 * Building my own algo trading software
   * Allows flexibility for configurability and customization